pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 Set step 1

-#|en| Let's look at <i>Replace Type Code With Class</i>, using the example of a person class that contains blood type fields.
+#|en| Let's look at *Replace Type Code With Class* , using the example of a person class that contains blood type fields.

 Select: